Black and white rendering of computer chip circuitry

 Duke Technology Scholars Program

-The Duke Technology Scholars Program is a comprehensive effort to empower the next generation of diverse leaders who will bring increased innovation to the tech industry.
+The Duke Technology Scholars Program is a comprehensive effort to empower the next generation of leaders who will bring increased innovation to the tech industry.

 • Program Coordinator: Kelly Perri